RaghvendraPal/Breast-Cancer-Wisconsin-Kaggle/README.md

 # Breast Cancer Wisconsin (Diagnostic) Data Set

-DataSet has fllowing features :
+DataSet has the following features :

-1. radius (mean of distances from center to points on the perimeter)
+1. radius (mean of distances from the center to points on the perimeter)
 2. texture (standard deviation of gray-scale values)
 3. perimeter
 4. area